nexusformat/definitions/manual/source/classes/contributed_definitions/em-structure.rst

         electron matter interaction.
 Through these base classes NeXus supports to serialize details of a measurement and a related computer simulation into one data artifact.

-    :ref:`NXidentifier`, :ref:`NXserialized`:
-        Base classes to support storage of metadata whereby the source of information stored in a NeXus data artifact or class instances can be documented especially when one does not store all relevant information using NeXus but one would like to refer to a specific other resource where these pieces of information are stored.

     :ref:`NXebeam_column`:
         A base class serving the possibility to group the components relevant for generating and shaping the electron beam.